 Try this Southern Biscuits (Our Favorite) recipe, or contribute your own.
-"Southern" and "Quickbreads" are two of the tags cooks chose for Southern Biscuits (Our Favorite).
+"Southern" and "Quickbreads" are two tags used to describe Southern Biscuits (Our Favorite).

 "FABULOUS!
 I was a self rising flour girl but these kick butt and I get tons of compliments on these1 Must try!"- Jlaster22